ACC Peer Review Certificate Program

 Participation in this program includes access to confidential JACC documents, and observation of sensitive discussions between JACC Editorial Leaders.
 As such, participants are required to accept a Confidentiality Agreement upon beginning the program.
 Details of this confidentiality agreement are below:

-JACC Peer Review Certificate Program
+ACC Peer Review Certificate Program

 Confidentiality Agreement

-This Confidentiality Agreement ("Agreement") constitutes a legal agreement between the American College of Cardiology Foundation ("ACCF") and each participant ("Participant" or "You") of the ACCF's Peer Review Certificate Program (the "Program").
+This Confidentiality Agreement ("Agreement") constitutes a legal agreement between the American College of Cardiology Foundation ("ACCF") and each participant ("Participant" or "You") of the ACC Peer Review Certificate Program (the "Program").
 By participating in the Program, You accept and agree to be bound by all of the terms and conditions set forth in this Agreement.
 If You do not wish to accept the terms and conditions of this Agreement, You may not participate in the Program.

 1. As a participant of the Program, You may have access to materials and information about the ACCF's Editorial Boards, peer review operations, its members, and other potentially sensitive, confidential, and/or embargoed materials.
 You may also have access to, learn about, and participate in discussions regarding confidential and/or proprietary matters before the ACCF.
 The terms and conditions of this Agreement are intended to ensure the confidentiality of all such matters, information, and materials unless specifically informed or directed otherwise by the Program faculty.